 Africa is home to a versatile and eclectic group of black people, spread out through the continent.
 Each with their own beliefs and customs, their own languages and way of life.

-With the Southern Africa cut off from the world throughout an extended period in history, their beliefs are more deep rooted and the myths are an active part of their life, even today.
-Influenced by a wide variety of religions, such as Christianity and Islam, as well as people.
+With the Southern and west Africa cut off from the world throughout an extended period in history.
+Their beliefs are more deep rooted and the myths are an active part of their life, even today.
+They received influence from a wide variety of religions, such as Christianity and Islam, as well as people.

-The Creation of the World
+The Creation of the World mythology

 The Creation of Mankind